-After a delicious dinner in Asheville, Michael (my travel buddy) and I drove to the Blue Ridge Mountains since we’re camping near Mount Mitchell State Park.
-As we passed each windy road after another, the roads got more and more sketchy.
-Plus driving in pitch-black darkness wasn’t helping.
+After a delicious dinner in Asheville, Michael (my travel buddy) and I headed towards the Blue Ridge Parkway.
+Our plan was to car camp near Mount Mitchell State Park.

 Suddenly all I hear was a “THUMP!”
 All I see now was the tire pressure monitor indicating that I got a flat tire.
 At that moment, my thoughts became blurry.

 “Oh shit!
 This is not happening…”

 I had no choice but to pull over to the side of the road.
 I looked over at Michael and I could tell he was freaked out about this whole situation.
 I felt helpless and all I could do was apologize profusely. *Mind you this happened to be a rental car.* He kept telling me it’s okay in a very calm demeanor.
 I asked Michael if he added insurance to the rental.
 He replied no.

 I tried not to panic as we’re literally stranded in the middle of the Blue Ridge Mountains.